Skip to Content

 Beyond Immigration

-While we focus on foreign employees during the piloting phase of the project, solutions based on standardized data can be used for much more.
-For instance, the Nordic Smart Government (NSG) project aims to create new opportunities for Nordic companies by building a digital ecosystem where business data between Nordic countries can be exchanged in real-time.
+While we focus on foreign employees during the piloting phase of the project, solutions based on data sharing can be used for much more.
+For instance, the Nordic Smart Government & Business (NSG & B) project aims to create new opportunities for Nordic companies by building a digital ecosystem where business data can be exchanged between Nordic countries in real-time.
 Virtual Finland has taken part in the testing phase of the project.
+During spring 2023 we also collaborated with major listed companies on a project focusing on industrial data sharing (details to be announced).

 One of Many